-Company car drivers choosing the Outlander PHEV will pay just 5% tax as BIK compared to the 25% or more that most business users will pay.
+The PHEV's ultra-low emissions of only 44 g/km means that company car drivers choosing the Outlander PHEV will pay just 5% tax as BIK compared to the 25% or more that most business users will pay.
 To find out more about the money you could save check the chart below.

 Not only will Outlander PHEV company car drivers be receiving a boost to their pay cheque but they’ll be benefiting from a staggering 148 mpg, exemption from Road Tax and if they’re making a commute of less than 30 miles they’ll be able to make their journey to and from work for just pennies.

 If you’re looking to upgrade or even implement a fleet of company cars then the Mitsubishi Outlander PHEV has the potential to save your business thousands of pounds a year.

 100% Capital Allowance

 Because of its outstanding emission levels, a company purchasing an Outlander PHEV is able to write down 100% of the cost of the car against its profits chargeable for Corporation Tax in year one.

 This is compared to a traditional company vehicle where a maximum of 18% per annum of the cost is allowable to write down against the profits chargeable for Corporation Tax.
 This is reduced to only 8% on vehicles with a CO2 level exceeding 130g/km.

 This means that any business with even a small fleet of cars could save tens of thousands of pounds in Corporation Tax in the first year after purchase.

 Not only will your business save money on Corporation Tax but there will also be a reduction in its associated Class 1a National Insurance Contributions.